SKerlec/game-finder/README.md

 [Live Version Here](https://skerlec.github.io/game-finder/)

 ## Description:
-* This is a simple app meant to search for information on video games.
+* This is a simple app meant to search for information on video games using the GiantBomb API.

 ## How Does It Work?
 * All you have to do is type the name of the game you'd like to research and press submit.